 Office hours are open from 8:30 a.m. to 4:30 p.m.
 Monday through Friday, however protection services are available 24 hours a day, seven days a week.

-The CAS recognizes the diversity of the community it serves and is committed to resolving, where possible, any barriers that limit, impede or frustrate any person's ability to access or participate effectively in its services and processes, especially when these barriers relate to an equality rights status, such as disability, age or ethnicity.
+The CAS recognizes the diversity of the community it serves and is committed to resolving, where possible, any barriers that limit, impede or frustrate any person's ability to access or participate effectively in its services and processes, especially when these barriers relate to an equality rights status, such as disability, age, sexual orientation or ethnicity.

 Language of Service:

 The CAS provides services in English and French in accordance with the legislation.
 If you are not comfortable in English or French, the CAS will make every effort to provide you with appropriate interpretation services and supports to assist you in receiving services from the CAS.

 The CAS works at providing service in a manner that recognizes First Nations, Métis and Inuit culture, heritage and traditions and the concept of the extended family.

 For additional information, view Working Together For Your Child.